querkmachine/FSFrontEndDocs/concepts/accessibility.md

 ### For users with screen readers

+Screen readers are an assistive software tool typically used by people with visual impairments that allows them to use computers.
+It does so by reading aloud user interface text when it is interacted with, either with a keyboard or a mouse.
+Many first- and third-party screen readers exist, with varying functionality between them.
+Approximately 64% of screen reader users are completely blind, with another 39% having some form of visual impairment ([statistics on screen reader usage](http://webaim.org/projects/screenreadersurvey6/)).

+Interfaces can be improved for screen reader users by writing semantic and logically ordered code, with elements marked up with [<abbr title="Accessible Rich Internet Applications">ARIA</abbr> attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) indicating their role and state.
+Additionally avoid conveying information through mediums other than text, as these are inaccessible to screen readers.

-Screen reader users typically navigate using only the keyboard and with specialised software.
-Screen readers tend to summarise the contents of a page into a list of headers, so users may never 'see' or interact with the majority of the page contents.
+Be aware that screen readers tend to summarise the contents of a page into a list of headers or elements, so users may never 'see' or interact with the majority of the page contents.

 <div class="grid">
 	<div class="cell">